List of Sakura Wars characters: Lobelia Carlini

 A thief, who was sentenced to one thousand years of confinement for her numerous crimes.
 Because eighty percent of the criminal incident in Paris was her doing, she was called the greatest in Paris.
 She has a tendency to use any means to achieve her goal: she used her spiritual powers to commit her crimes, and burned a famous painting when the enemy tried to use it as a bargaining chip (when asked how she knew the painting she had destroyed was a fake, Lobelia replies that she did not know).
 Born between a Romanian father and an Italian mother.

 When the Paris Flower Division members are being led into the prison, where she was detained, to recruit her, she takes Erica as hostage.
 However, because of Erica's comical yet sincere approach, she was confused and captured off guard.
 Even though Erica was taken hostage by her, Erica manages to heal her wounds, much to her surprise.

 The only anti-hero throughout the three Flower Division, she joins the Paris Flower Division under the condition that her sentence would be reduced and a huge reward would be given with each dispatch (on the other hand, if she refuses to join, Grand-Mère has the right to do as she pleases, even to kill her).

 She hesitates to intimate interaction with people, and often acts cold, selfish and irresponsible, in order to keep people from becoming close to her.
 However, to Erica, those actions had no effect.
 Because Erica keeps approaching her as a normal person worthy of attention, and because she cannot stop Erica from doing so, she has a hard time dealing with Erica.
 Even so, she does care for Erica.
 In Chapter 7 of the game, she baked a birthday cake for Erica, and in Chapter 8, contrary to her words, she searches for Erica.

 Sakura Taisen: École De Paris shows how Lobelia and Erica first met; Lobelia, while being chased by the police, accidentally knocks Erica into a pile of trash.
 It also shows how she is captured before being recruited.
 After the attempt by Grand-Mère to capture her fails, Norimichi Sakomizu shoots a spiritual bullet through her heart.
 Because of her powers, she is only temporary paralyzed.
 After refusing an offer by Ogami, she is finally recruited by Grand-Mère.

 She dances a gypsy dance as "Saphir" at Chattes Noires.
-Her dancing is very good, making detective Évian a fan.
+Her dancing makes detective Évian a fan.
 She likes gambling and has extensive knowledge of whiskey and wine.

 She uses a chain connected to her right arm as a whip, and also can conjure flame with her spiritual power.
 Her spiritual armor is equipped with a huge claw.
 Her Koubu-F originally had one huge extendable claw, but it was later revamped to the Koubu-F2 which had both arms instead of one equipped with the weapon.